Visa policy of Brazil: Visitor visa

-Holders of visit visas are not allowed to receive payment from Brazilian sources for the activities during their stay, except for daily allowances for living expenses, payments for entertainment performances, compensation for management of their own business, reimbursement of travel expenses, and competition prizes.
+Holders of visitor visas are not allowed to receive payment from Brazilian sources for the activities during their stay, except for daily allowances for living expenses, payments for entertainment performances, compensation for management of their own business, reimbursement of travel expenses, and competition prizes.

-The visit visa is usually valid for multiple entries during the visa validity period, which is generally one year but may be longer for some nationalities.
+The visitor visa is usually valid for multiple entries during the visa validity period, which is generally one year but may be longer for some nationalities.
 Each stay is initially limited to 90 days, but an extension may be requested from the Federal Police after arrival.
 The combined stays must not exceed 180 days per any one-year period.

 Temporary visa

 Many types of temporary visas (VITEM) are available, for stays longer than 90 days.
 Certain types of visas allow employment in Brazil.
 For some visas based on work or investment, the applicant must obtain authorization from the General Coordination of Immigration (CGIG) before requesting the visa.

 All holders of temporary visas intending to stay for more than 90 days are required to register with the Federal Police within 90 days after arrival.
 After registration, they receive a national migration registration card (CRNM) and are granted residency for a certain period.
 In some cases this period may be "indeterminate" (permanent residency).
 Temporary residents may later apply to renew their residency period or convert it to permanent residency in some cases.
 Only the time spent as a permanent resident qualifies for naturalization.

 In addition to registration, a taxpayer number (CPF) is required for various transactions, and a work card (CTPS) is required for those who will be employed in Brazil.
 These documents may be obtained in digital format online, free of charge.